diffblue/gitlab/doc/integration/saml.md

 ### Allow for clock drift

-The clock of the Identity Provider may drift slightly ahead of your system clocks.
+The clock of the IdP may drift slightly ahead of your system clocks.
-To allow for a small amount of clock drift, you can use `allowed_clock_drift` in your settings.
-Its value must be given in a number (and/or fraction) of seconds.
+To allow for a small amount of clock drift, use `allowed_clock_drift` in your settings.
+You must enter the parameter's value in a number and fraction of seconds.
 The value given is added to the current time at which the response is validated.

 ```yaml